UACES Facebook Arkansas Voter Resources

 Source: Pulaski County Clerk's Office

-How To Check Your Voter Registration Information
+How To Check Your Voter Registration Status

 It's good to check your voter registration status every now and then to make sure your address is up to date.